 Although a great deal has changed at our clinic over the years, one thing has remained the same: our commitment to providing pets with high-quality, compassionate care.
 Dr. Houston and the rest of our team want nothing more than to see pets healthy and happy through every life stage.

 Dr. Carol Carpenter Houston is a native of Columbus, GA, and is the daughter of Dr. Robert H. Carpenter, Sr., and the late Nelda D. Carpenter.
 She graduated from Hardaway High School and earned a Bachelor of Science from the University of Georgia.
 She earned her Doctor of Veterinary Medicine from Auburn University College of Veterinary Medicine in 1993 and began interning at River Road Animal Clinic shortly after.
 She then moved to Auburn, AL, where she owned her own business, Pet Vet.
-She practiced veterinary medicine there for 12 years.
+She worked as a veterinarian there for 12 years.

 In December 2009, Dr. Houston returned to Columbus and purchased River Road Animal Clinic from Dr. Anderson.
 Since then, she’s enjoyed meeting and reacquainting herself with new clients and old friends.
 She continues to enjoy working and taking care of the beloved pets and clients of the Columbus area with compassion and professionalism.
 Her career centers around client education about pet wellness in order to help her clients better understand their pet’s health care needs.
 This continues to be her lifelong passion.

 If You Weren’t a Vet, in What Career Could You See Yourself?

 I would be riding, training, and competing horses.What Is Your Favorite Vacation Spot?

 I love spending time at the beach, watching the waves, walking on the beach, reading, and eating great seafood.
 YUM!

 If You Could Give One Piece of Advice to Pet Owners, What Would It Be?